garrardkitchen/resume/content/_index.md

   priority : 0.9
 ---

-Last position: Chief Technology Officer @ [Qualtrak] (http://www.qualtrak.com)

 [Download my resumé here](/resume.pdf).

+---

+**Certifications**

 [![developer](/img/aws-developer-badge.png)] (https://www.certmetrics.com/amazon/public/badge.aspx?i=2&t=c&d=2017-12-13&ci=AWS00351917)
 [![solutions architect](/img/aws-solutions-architect-badge.png)] (https://www.certmetrics.com/amazon/public/badge.aspx?i=1&t=c&d=2018-09-27&ci=AWS00351917)

+---

+**Current position:** Principal Engineer @ [Carfinance247] (http://www.carfinance247.co.uk)

+- Delivered Brown Bags on AWS serverless services and Google serverless options (Cloud Functions & Cloud Run *Knative*, deployed via Github Actions)
+- Help maintain enterprise Twilio CRM using angular 1.x
+- Worked on a Pilot project that assessed both Google and Azure Cloud services
+- Worked on new Vehicles team, helped shape development principals and used Jenkins and Google services *including GKE*
+- Work with Phoenix & Integration team to help maintain several git .NET Core c# repositories
+- Created, usage and maintain Bamboo & Azure DevOps CI/CD pipelines
+- Researched Snyk for code quality and image scanning
+- Used observability experience to implement / deploy Prometheus time series Db for use with mulitple Grafana dashboards
+- Working on project that uses github GraphQL to provide better visibility on repository  dependencies
+- Educated, provided guidance & insight and assisted colleagues
+- Using load/stress testing experience to assess demand limitations and help identify and fix defects
+- Active participant in Sprint and advocate of Scrum/Agile development
+- Recently worked on side projects and experimental work with DoE
+- Working on PoC project with Azure services, Twilio & Terraform

+**Previous position:** Chief Technology Officer @ [Qualtrak] (http://www.qualtrak.com)

 I have spent the last 10+ years building a development team and helping to shape the company's direction.
 Over this time I have embedded an Agile approach to delivering features across multiple products, driven CI/CD initiatives and made the space necessary for the Technical department’s  Europe-wide development team to be productive, engaged and committed.

 Previously working as a contractor in the Business Intelligence space, I have worked for GE Capital, Morgan Stanley Dean Witter, Equitas & GUS.
 Following University I worked my way to a position of personal interest, known at the time as EIS (Executive information systems).
 This propelled me into the BI space where I took the plunge into the contracting world.
 Since this time, I have pursued another passion; web application development.
 I took a number of small appointments and opportunities to help fine tune my skills.
 This enabled me to offer a greater repertoire of skills and abilities to prospective employers.
-I have had a number of interesting roles which lead me into my most recent role of a lifetime; CTO.
+I have had a number of interesting roles which lead me into my previous role of a lifetime; CTO.

 During this time I have become a SME (subject matter expert) in the contact centre space, a seasoned systems integrator, a cloud solutions architect,  an experienced serverless developer, a DevOps Evangelist and a technical voice and advisor for Qualtrak, working with teams around the world from all sizes of companies.